-Conventional Hydroelectric Power Plant
+Conventional Hydropower Plant

 The basic parts of a hydroelectric generating system are illustrated in Figure 1, which shows the dam with its reservoir and penstock (or tunnel), the turbine and generator, and the transmission substation.